PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI2.md

 ### 2.2 Worldview

-Now we have identified our implicit biases, we can take a closer look at the possible causes.
-Some scholars argue that many of the common biases of people brought up in 'The West' (partially) originate from having an Eurocentric worldview.
+Now we have identified our implicit biases, we can look at the possible causes.
+Some scholars argue that many of the common prejudices of people brought up in 'The West' (partially) originate from having a Eurocentric worldview.

 __2.2a__ Watch the video 'What's your worldview?' by Impact 360 institute: